Ryan, by Jessica Sandle, Mod 5, 2007

 The Digital Portrait

 B: One technical problem, including date stamp on, less than good light, editing errors.
 Focal point is in focus, however.
-6-10 images posted to fotothing.
+6-10 images posted to blog.

 C: Flash used, too far away...
-There are technical problems such as under/over exposed, out of focus, etc. You have posted only 2 or 3 fotothing images..
+There are technical problems such as under/over exposed, out of focus, etc. You have posted only 2 or 3 blog images..

 D: Numerous technical problems.
 No fotothing images posted.1-2 Blog images posted.
 Image is out of focus and or/ subject is silouetted by back light.